xapian/xapian/xapian-applications/omega/docs/termprefixes.rst

 Z
         stemmed term

-Reserved but currently unallocated: BCEFIJOV
+Reserved but currently unallocated: BCEFJ

 There are two main uses for prefixes - boolean filters and probabilistic (i.e. free text) fields.